MasonR03/Capstone_Project/README.md

 ## Getting started

-Prerequisites
+1. Prerequisites
-- Node.js 14+ (LTS recommended)
+- Node.js 14+
 - npm (bundled with Node.js)

-Install dependencies
+2. Install dependencies

 ```powershell
 npm install
 ```

-Run the server
+3. Run the server

-Start the authoritative server and the HTTP listener using the npm script or Node directly:
+Start the server and the HTTP listener using the npm script or Node directly:

 ```powershell
 npm run server